openrails/openrails/Source/Documentation/Manual/physics.rst

 - Engines & tenders -- 6" (150mm)

-Tilting trains require the addition of the relevant unbalancedsuperelevation information to the relevant rolling stock files.
+Tilting trains require the addition of the relevant unbalanced superelevation information to the relevant rolling stock files.

 .. _physics-tunnel-friction: